doubleirish/OSCON_2015/README.md

     Ship a lot, or ship fast?
 These goals may seem to be at odds, but it's actually possible to have large, diverse portfolios of open source projects and maintain a fast-moving, iterative approach.
 In this talk, Facebook's open source lead James Pearce will discuss how Facebook is able to ship open source products twice a week and maintain quality, size, and speed.

+    > Conor – gov.uk has a github account and expends effort on ensuring open document standards [facebook projects](https://code.facebook.com/projects/)

 *   00:13:42 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)

 *   ### They're here.
 Now what? - Allison Randal (Hewlett-Packard and Open Source Initiative)

     The early days of the open source movement were all about creating an approachable on-ramp to software freedom.
 We focused strongly on practical benefits of free software and refined the message, hoping to help the professional software sector better understand.
 We succeeded but success in our first goal doesn't mean we're done, it means we're due to clearly define the next phase of open source.

+    > Conor – comparison of opensource and sound barrier

 *   00:09:49 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)